Trainee Solicitor FAQS

 How soon do I need to apply for a Training Contract?

-We normally recruit 2 years in advance so we would expect to receive your Training Contract application before 31 December, two years’ prior to the date you would start your Training Contract.
+We normally recruit 2 years in advance so we would expect to receive your Training Contract application before Sunday 01st October, almost two years’ prior to the date you would start your Training Contract.

 What seats would I be most likely to take during my Training Contract and would I have a choice as to which seats I take?

-You would discuss your preferences with the Training Partner and a memebr of HR and we would try to accommodate your preferred options as best as we can.
+You would discuss your preferences with the Training Partner and a member of HR and we would try to accommodate your preferred options as best as we can.

-We usually offer seats in Wills,Trusts & Probate, Claims, Commercial, Commercial Property, Commercial Litigation, Employment and Family.
-We do not usually offer seats in Crime or Residential Property.
+We usually offer seats in Wills,Trusts & Probate, Claims, Commercial, Commercial Property, Commercial Litigation, Employment, Residential Property and Family.
+We do not usually offer seats in Crime.
 We would need to determine the business needs at that time.

 How long would I stay in each seat?